JuDFTteam/aiida-jutools/README.md

 This package offers

 1. **For users:** Tools for simplifying daily work with the [AiiDA](https://aiida.net) workflow engine, especically with respect to data management and high-throughput computing.
-2. **For developers**: Common AiiDA layer for the [JuDFTteam AiiDA plugins](https://github.com/JuDFTteam).
-The underlying common Python layer is called [masci-tools](https://github.com/JuDFTteam/masci-tools).
+2. **For developers**: Common utilities for AiiDA plugins, such as the [JuDFTteam AiiDA plugins](https://github.com/JuDFTteam).
+These utitlities in turn make use of the common underlying Python layer [masci-tools](https://github.com/JuDFTteam/masci-tools).
 <!-- 3.
 Science tools: -->
 <!--   - `jutools.structure.structure_analyzer.analyze_symmetry` -->